 Berkshire is a conglomerate, which houses over 80 different

 businesses, along with equity investments in many companies.
 The

-company has seen its earnings fluctuate from one quarter to another
+company has seen its earnings fluctuate from one quarter to

-these gains/losses are unrealized.
+However, most of these gains/losses have been unrealized.

-Railroad, Utilities and Energy, Manufacturing, Service and
+Energy, Manufacturing, Service and Retailing - performed well.

 BERKSHIRE HTH-A (BRK.A): Free Stock Analysis